 by Orr Shalit

 Guy Salomon, Eli Shamovich and I recently uploaded to the arxiv our paper “Algebras of bounded noncommutative analytic functions on subvarieties of the noncommutative unit ball“.
-This paper blends in with the current growing interest in noncommutative functions theory, continues and unifies several strands of my past research.
+This paper blends in with the current growing interest in noncommutative function theory, continues and unifies several strands of my past research.